 The range of a camera is not an effect of the body design.
 When it comes to the range of a camera, it has more to do with the lenses and the image sensor.

 For the most part, you can find dome and bullet cameras that have a comparable range.
 That said, the housing design of a bullet camera makes it easier to accommodate larger lenses, and it also makes it easier to build in a more effective optical zoom.
-For the average property, this won’t be necessary, but if you do need the camera to record an area that is far away, you would be better off with a bullet camera that designed for working at long distances.
+For the average property, this won’t be necessary, but if you do need the camera to record an area that is far away, you would be better off with a bullet camera designed for working at long distances.